wz414-labs/sfx_vendor_e/README.md

 - include additional F-Droid repos with: `FDROID_EXTRA_REPOS := true` - see [additional_repos.xml][fdroid-repos]
 - add these to either PRODUCT_PACKAGES in the same mk or add these to `EOS_CUSTOM_PACKAGES` in `device/<vendor>/<codename>/vendorsetup.sh`

-Note1: additional repos for F-Droid need to be enabled in F-Droid manually to use them.
+Note1: If you build with `FDROID_EXTRA_REPOS` you still need to enable them manually in F-Droid.
 This ensures that you just have enabled what you need/want.

-Note2: enabling the additional repos need either clearing the app data of F-Droid (settings) or a factory reset to make them appear [(background)][fdroid-reset]
+Note2: If you update a build with enabling `FDROID_EXTRA_REPOS` later (so if you update a build which had F-Droid but not the additional repos) you need to either clear the app data of F-Droid (settings) or a factory reset to make them appear [(background)][fdroid-reset]

 Example config which includes F-Droid + privilege ext. + additional repos and AuroraStore:

+`device/<vendor>/<codename>/<device>.mk`:

 ~~~
 WITH_FDROID := true